 Teghout’s Offshore Labyrinth and Valeri Mejlumyan’s Business Empire

-On the surface, it appears that only three individuals will benefit from the extraction of the natural wealth at the Teghout mine in
+On the surface, it appears that only three individuals will benefit from the extraction of the natural wealth at the Teghout mine in Armenia – three Cypriot citizens and Valeri Mejlumyan.

 However, Mejlumyan has devised such a financial labyrinth regarding the operation that we don’t know for certain who he’ll be sharing the profits with.

 The struggle of environmental activists to halt the Teghout project has proved futile.
 Some 140 hectares of forest have already been cut down.
-In February of 2013,
+In February of 2013, Armenia’s Ministry of Energy and Natural Resources granted Teghout CJSC the right to extract copper and molybdenum.
+Construction of the processing plant is scheduled to be completed by the summer of this year.

 Who is hidden behind the wings at Teghout?